Network mergers and acquisitions are processes that can be seen in any type of business.

-As network designers, our job to identify the business requirements of both existing networks and the merged network and finding best possible technical solutions for the business.
+As network designers, our job is to identify the business requirements of both existing networks and the merged network and find the best possible technical solutions for the business.

-Wrong business requirement gathering and design analyze, definitely lead to catastrophic failures.
+Wrong business requirement gathering and design analysis, definitely lead to catastrophic failures.

 Below are the key points for any type of network mergers and acquisitions projects.

-What are the capabilities of these applications and what are the requirements from the existing network.(Packet loss, jitter, delay, application traffic flow, security and QoS requirements and so on).
+What are the capabilities of these applications and what are the requirements from the existing network?
+(Packet loss, jitter, delay, application traffic flow, security and QoS requirements, and so on).

 Basically in this step, we analyze the current infrastructure of the companies.
-IP addressing scheme, Application requirement, physical topology gathering, business future growth forecast analysis, security, QoS, Multicast, OAM and management infrastructure capabilities and information should be gathered.
+IP addressing scheme, Application requirement, physical topology gathering, business future growth forecast analysis, security, QoS, Multicast, OAM and management infrastructure capabilities, and information should be gathered.